pavelschon/PyXchange/README.md

 2. *index by price*  (used for price-level aggregation)

-3. *index by trader* (used to find all orders of individual any *Trader*)
+3. *index by trader* (used on `cancelAll` to find all orders of Trader)

-4. *index by trader-order ID pair* (used to find order by ID of any trader on cancel message)
+4. *index by pair trader-orderId (used on `createOrder` and `cancelOrder` to find order by ID)

-`Orders` within `BuyOrderContainer` and `SellOrderContainer` are managed by shared pointers and are considered as constant except the quantity, which may change during match event.
+Orders within BuyOrderContainer and SellOrderContainer are managed by shared pointers and are considered as constant except the quantity, which may change during match event.

-`Order` holds weak pointer (`std::weak_ptr`) to `Trader`, so this basically allows to destroy the `Trader`, while `Order` continues to live (see also difference between trading and extended trading interface).
+Order has weak pointer (`std::weak_ptr`) to Trader, so this basically allows to destroy the Trader, while Order continues to live (see also difference between trading and extended trading interface).